spinkube/skips/containerd-shim-spin-config.md

 - Spin execution configuration
 - Shim execution configuration

 Note, that this list does not include Wasm instance environment variables.
 This document is focused on configuring the Wasm engine, namely Spin.
-The proposed approach does conclude that Wasm instance environment variables should not be configurable from the PodSpec; rather, Spin users should use configuration variables instead.
+The proposed approach does conclude that Wasm instance environment variables should not be configurable from the PodSpec; rather, Spin users should use application variables instead.
 See the ["Configuring Spin Execution in Container Environment Variables" section](#configuring-spin-execution-in-container-environment-variables) for more context.

 ## Terminology